AnyLog-co/documentation/training/advanced/background deployment.md

 ## Using a config file

 The node is configured using a config file that is processed when the node starts.
-Below is an example of a config file:
+Below is an example of a simple config file:

 ```anylog
 # Enable the TCP service - allowing the node to be a member of the network (allow the node to receive messages from peer nodes)